-- 2.7 The OTC Clear Board usually consists of ten members, comprising four INEDs, two HKEX executives, one representative of a Client of a Clearing Member of OTC Clear or a clearing member of any other OTC CCP and three Non-Voting Ordinary Shareholder representatives.
+- 2.7 The OTC Clear Board consists of 11 members, comprising five INEDs, two HKEX executives, one Client Representative Director and three Non-Voting Ordinary Shareholder representatives.
 It has multiple roles and responsibilities as set out in its terms of reference, including: - (a) determining OTC Clear's objectives and business plans and monitoring their implementation; - (b) ensuring OTC Clear's compliance with all supervisory and oversight requirements; - (c) establishing and overseeing the risk-management and internal control functions and making material risk decisions; - (d) determining and monitoring capital and the operating budget; - (e) providing accountability to the shareholders, Clearing Members and Clients as well as other stakeholders of OTC Clear; and - (f) ensuring effective monitoring of senior management, providing performance feedback and determining compensation policies. - 2.8 The roles and composition of various committees and groups that operate under the OTC Clear Board are summarised below: - (a) Risk Management Committee responsible for assisting the OTC Clear Board in discharging its risk-related responsibilities and advising it on the overall current and future risk tolerance and strategy of OTC Clear and arrangements that may impact the risk management of OTC Clear.
 It acts as an independent consultation panel of the OTC Clear Board on all important matters relating to the management of risks and receives regular reports from OTC Clear's Clearing Risk Management Department.
-It currently consists of three INEDs of OTC Clear, one Clearing Member representative and one representative of a
+It currently consists of three INEDs of OTC Clear, one Clearing Member representative and one Client Representative

-Client of a Clearing Member of OTC Clear or a clearing member of any other OTC CCP.
+Director.
 The Chairman of the committee is appointed by the OTC Clear Board and is an INED of OTC Clear with sufficient knowledge of risk management matters;